dciborow/azure-docs/articles/machine-learning/team-data-science-process/model-integration-testing.md

 ---
-title: Create automated integration testing for scoring model services - Azure | Microsoft Docs
+title: Tasks to prepare automated testing for model scoring - Azure | Microsoft Docs
 description: Automate integration testing using the following how to guide.
 services: machine-learning
 documentationcenter: ''